 Here at MegaMeeting, we take the security of your communications a step further.
 As such, we use Secure RTP Protocol (SRTP) to mitigate the chances of your shared screen falling into the hand of hackers.
-This protocol was developed to encrypt audio and video communications end-to-end between the various users.
+This protocol was developed to encrypt audio and video communications between the various users.
 Without the decryption key, hackers cannot view the content of the shared screen, thereby protecting your company secrets and, in case you are dealing with a customer, the customer’s privacy.

 Our software also is kept up to date on the security front, reducing the chances of a third party eavesdropping on your content or successfully hacking into your sessions.

 As mentioned above, WebRTC makes use of the Opus and VP8 codecs for audio and video encoding.
 These codecs have been designed to retain the quality of audio and video from the source to the various users.
 For instance, Opus, based on Skype’s venerable SILK codec, has performance attributes that include high compression, low latency, and variable bitrate.
 As such, it is uniquely designed to stream high-quality audio, even in challenging internet conditions.

 On the other hand, VP8 has been designed with video decoding at high speeds and improved video frame loss protection.
 These two codecs allow the capture of high-resolution images of the screen and audio from the source, as well as the transmission and display of equally high-resolution screen video and audio to the event attendees.

 #5.
 Adaptation to Network Changes